 - No reports.
 But Toggl Plan sends email notifications with task summaries.

-The free plan is suitable for marketing teams of up to 5 members and unlimited campaign projects.
-Paid plans start at $9 per user, per month.
+With the free plan freelancers and solo users can manage unlimited projects.
+Team plans start at $9 per user, per month.

 Workamajig is a marketing workflow software.
 It’s built specifically for agencies and in-house creative teams.
 It comes with a comprehensive feature set when it comes to project management for marketing agencies.